MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-lifecycle-management.md

 To summarize the possible outcomes, if a site owner:

-- confirms a site is **active** via the notification email, the policy withholds further site inactivity notifications unless the site becomes inactive again.
+- confirms a site is **active** via the notification email, the policy withholds further site inactivity notifications unless the site becomes inactive again after one year.
 - takes no action after three consecutive email notifications, the cool off period begins and the site is considered **unactioned**.

 #### Cool off period